Console#

 clear_console#

-clear_console clears all text from the console.
+clear_console clears all rows from the Console.

 Usage: